trevswizle/se_project_spots/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
 We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This project Had me utilize creating a version of a profile page like one you'll see on instagram and facebook. its compatable for a moble format and more.

 **Figma**